A History of Soviet Russia: Reception

-The History of Soviet Russia volumes met with a mostly positive reception.
+The History of Soviet Russia volumes met with a positive reception by historians and a generally negative one by cold war kremlinologists.
 In 1970, the Encyclopædia Britannica described the History of Soviet Russia series as simply "magisterial".
 British historian Chimen Abramsky praised Carr as the world's foremost historian of the Soviet Union who displayed an astonishing knowledge of the subject.
 The Canadian historian John Keep called the series "[a] towering scholarly monument; in its shadow the rest of us are but pygmies".
 Isaac Deutscher called A History of Soviet Russia "a truly outstanding achievement".
 A. J. P. Taylor called A History of Soviet Russia the most fair and best series of books ever written on Soviet history.
 Taylor was later to call Carr "an Olympian among historians, a Goethe in range and spirit".
 American journalist Harrison Salisbury called Carr "one of the half dozen greatest specialists in Soviet affairs and in Soviet-German relations".
 British academic Michael Cox praised the History of Soviet Russia series as "an amazing construction: almost pyramid-like [...] in its architectural audacity" British historian John Barber argued that History of Soviet Russia series through a scrupulous and detailed survey of the evidence "transformed" the study of Soviet history in the West.
 British historian Hugh Seton-Watson called Carr "an object of admiration and gratitude" for his work in Soviet studies.
 The British Marxist historian Hillel Ticktin praised Carr as an honest historian of the Soviet Union and accused critics like Norman Stone, Richard Pipes and Leopold Labedz as "Cold Warriors" who were "not unconnected with serving the needs of official British and American foreign policy".

 In 1983, four American historians, namely Geoff Eley, W. Rosenberg, Moshe Lewin and Ronald Suny, wrote in a joint article in the London Review of Books of the "grandeur" of Carr's work and his "extraordinary pioneering quality".
 They claimed that the scope of Carr's history was such that he "went where no one had gone before and where only a few have really gone since", thus providing "an agenda of questions which will be pursued for the rest of the 20th century".
 British historian Jonathan Haslam called Carr a victim of British "McCarthyism" who was unjustly punished for his willingness to defend and praise the Soviet Union.
 Eric Hobsbawm wrote that Carr's History of Soviet Russia "constitutes, with Joseph Needham's Science and Civilisation in China, the most remarkable effort of single-handed historical scholarship undertaken in Britain within living memory".
 American historian Peter Wiles called the History of Soviet Russia "one of the great historiographical enterprises of our day" and wrote of Carr's "immensely impressive" work American historian Arno J. Mayer wrote that "the History of Soviet Russia [...] established E.H.
 Carr not only as the towering giant among Western specialists of recent Russian history, but certainly also as the leading British historian of his generation".